Stanford Vanpool FAQ

 If your vanpool drops to three members, there is no grace period.
 It must convert to a carpool at the end of that month's lease.

 With three or more members, you will still receive a free ‘A’-Carpool permit.
 If your group drops to two members you will need to either switch to a free ‘C’-Carpool permit or pay the difference in price between the ‘A’ and ‘C’ permits.

 Should you choose to keep the lease on your van, you will be responsible for paying the monthly vanpool fare and will be charged by your vanpool provider directly.

-Please notify P&TS of any membership changes through our online portal to your vanpool by submitting a new vanpool application.
+Please notify Stanford Transportation of any membership changes through our online portal to your vanpool by submitting a new vanpool application.
 Failure to do so can result in penalties and/or in the loss of vanpool or Commute Club privileges for your members.

 We encourage each van to have additional members beyond the minimum of five eligible members required, if possible.
 We also strongly recommend creating a reserve fund to cover temporary periods of empty seat(s).